krakend/krakend-documentation/authorization/jwt-overview.md

 - [Validate tokens](/docs/authorization/jwt-validation) issued by a third party or the [JWT signing middleware](/docs/authorization/jwt-signing), ensuring their integrity and proper claims.

-A stateless system like KrakenD **does not issue tokens**, this is the responsability of your backend or identity server.
+A stateless system like KrakenD **does not issue tokens**, this is the responsibility of your backend or identity server.